skypjack/uvw/README.md

 * `$ cd build`
 * `$ your_favorite_browser docs/html/index.html`

-The API reference is also available [online](https://skypjack.github.io/uvw/) for the latest version.
+The same version is also available [online](https://skypjack.github.io/uvw/) for the latest release, that is the last stable tag.
+If you are looking for something more pleasing to the eye, consider reading the nice-looking version available on [docsforge](https://uvw.docsforge.com/): same documentation, much more pleasant to read.

 ### Note